Drinks about ¥400 - ¥700, food varies, *Some places may have a ¥300 or so table charge

 Although Asagaya’s Ichiban Gai isn’t quite the rabbit warren that Golden Gai in Shinjuku is, its depth is unmatched.
 This is the authentic Showa era dive bar “shotengai” that Golden Gai once was.
 Eager entrepreneurs both old and young with a passion for anything you could imagine put out a shingle and risk it all.
 This isn’t at all a tourist trap but just Asagaya doing what it does best, serving the local community a bit of Japanese hospitality.
 You’ll find an eclectic mix of counter bars, cafes, live music and DJ bars, and restaurants.
 This is late night dive bar heaven!
 For those of you asking “What’s a dive bar?” it’s a place that serves drinks and food that meets the basic requirements to get out of the elements and have an amazing time, meeting old and new friends.
 Some places are quite intimate and small consisting of no more than 5 or 6 bar stools and to get to the bathroom everyone else may have to stand up.
 Some places are surprisingly spacious.
 You may miss some of the second floor establishments so watch out for tiny staircases and enjoy exploring.

 For music lovers: It’s a great area to listen to all genres of music from modern DJ music to punk, classic rock, and Jazz—the Asagaya specialty.
 The list is endless.
 There is even a cafe dedicated to bears where there is a lot of bear stuff but also live music.
 Just down the road the owner at Ma Blue Dome shows western movies dubbed in Japanese and sometimes will serenade you with his original Japanese folk tunes, open sometimes until 10am!
-Just down the Road is Boo Laka owned by a couple from the local band Pines Mines.
-Open until 6am, here you can drink, eat, and listen to albums.
-Many times customers will join in playing a few tunes on the piano or guitar.
 Next to the new Starbucks in Beans shopping center, there is a “live house” called Masuwell where local musicians gather for concerts and jam sessions.
 Join in if you like, instruments are provided!
 Look for the red staircase next to Starbucks.
 It’s on the 3rd floor.
-Bar 89 is more Punk and post punk run by two local veterans and 1984 and Rock Elite are more straight-up rock.
+Bar 89 is more punk and post punk run by two local veterans, while 1984 and Rock Elite are more straight-up rock.
 Cafein is a bar with a DJ event space in the basement.

 Who: The customers in this area vary.
 One night you will be drinking next to a salary man and the next a famous music producer, musician, local bar owner or staff from a bar down the street.
 There are very few foreigners but unlike Golden Gai with its “Only Japanese Speaker” signs, Ichiban Gai bar owners welcome everyone.
 People are quite friendly and respectful.